Skip to main content

 File #: ORD.
 2025-240 Version: 1 Name:

-Type: Ordinance Status: Consent Agenda
+Type: Ordinance Status: Regular Agenda

-File created: 10/6/2025 In control: Governmental Operations Standing Committee
+File created: 10/6/2025 In control: City Council

-On agenda: 10/22/2025 Final action:
+On agenda: 12/8/2025 Final action:

 Title: To amend City Code ?
 2-1351, concerning definitions related to open data and a transparency program, and to amend ch.
 2, art.
 VII, div.
 4 of the City Code by adding therein a new section 2-1361, concerning a Freedom of Information Act request library, for the purpose of establishing an online Freedom of Information Act library.
+(As Amended)

 title

 To amend City Code § 2-1351, concerning definitions related to open data and a transparency program, and to amend ch.
 2, art.
 VII, div.
 4 of the City Code by adding therein a new section 2-1361, concerning a Freedom of Information Act request library, for the purpose of establishing an online Freedom of Information Act library.
+(As Amended)

 body